+- (a) This Article shall not apply to temporary replacements necessitated by:

+- Illness,

+- Injury,

+- Leave of absence

+- Vacation or temporary filling of vacancies where the anticipated duration of the leave will not be greater than three (3) months, unless otherwise mutually agreed upon by the Parties.

-- (a) This Article shall not apply to temporary replacements necessitated by illness, injury, Leave of Absence, vacation or temporary filling of vacancies.
-An employee who has been filling a temporary vacancy shall not be confirmed as permanently assigned to that position until the job has been posted and the successful applicant selected in accordance with this Article. - (b) The Board shall post any vacancy that is expected to continue in excess of fifty (50) working days. - (c) Temporary employees shall receive the pay increment upon completion of sixty (60) working days or three (3) months, whichever is less.
-The probationary appointment may be extended in accordance with Article 10.01 Probationary Appointment.
+An employee who has been filling a temporary vacancy shall not be confirmed as permanently assigned to that position until the job has been posted and the successful applicant selected in accordance with this Article.

+- (b) The Board shall post any vacancy that is expected to continue in excess of three (3) months. - (c) The probationary appointment may be extended in accordance with Article 10.01 Probationary employee.